zeyunlu/zeyunlu.github.io/_pages/research.md

 nav: true
 ---

 ### **One Sentence Summary**

-My research interest is to develop statistical methods leveraging multi-omics and multi-ethnic data to better understand the genetic architecture for complex diseases.
+My research interest is to develop statistical methods leveraging summary-based data (e.g. GWAS) and molecular reference panels from multiple ethnic groups to better understand the genetic architecture for complex diseases.

 ### **Two+ Sentences Summary**